+The ER-PD proposes a conservativeness factor of 8% (see discussion under criterion 9).
 In the TAP's view the ER-PD uses high-quality data to measure emissions from forest degradation and the same conservativeness factor can therefore also be applied to forest degradation.
 The TAP found the assessment of indicators 14.2 and criterion 22 difficult that refer to IPCC approach 3 to land representation and to the use of proxy-based information for forest degradation.
 The approaches 2 and 3 to land representation are concerned with degrees of spatial explicitness.
 Proxies for forest degradation refer to using logging statistics rather than direct assessment of forest degradation.
 For this criterion 22, the TAP focused on the distinction between direct observations of forest degradation as opposed to the use of proxies.
 This led to a positive "Yes" rating because the ER-PD includes an approach for direct assessment of forest degradation.
-(For indicator 14.2, the TAP focused on the availability of spatially explicit activity and emission factors, which also led a positive rating.)
+(For indicator 14.2, the TAP focused on the availability of spatially explicit activity and emission factors, which also led to a positive rating).
 C 23 To prevent double-counting, ERs generated under the ER Program shall not be counted or compensated for more than once.
 Any reported and verified ERs generated under the ER Program and sold and/or transferred to the Carbon Fund shall not be sold, offered or otherwise used or reported a second time by the ER Program Entity.
-Any reported and verified ERs generated under the ER Program that have been sold and/or transferred, offered or otherwise used or reported and transferred to the Carbon Fund

-(i) [Participation under other GHG initiatives 14.1]

-Yes, overall measures are undertaken to prevent double-counting.
+Any reported and verified ERs generated under the ER Program that have been sold and/or transferred, offered or otherwise used or reported once by the ER Program Entity shall not be sold and transferred to the Carbon Fund (i) [Participation under other GHG initiatives 14.1] YES Yes, overall measures are undertaken to prevent double-counting.